Blue Bird Cake Pop Nest

 - (6-8) Cake Pops (On sticks and Covered with Cellophane)

 - Utility Cutter

 - Transparent Tape

 - Foam Mounting Tape

 - Tape Runner

 - Glue Gun and Glue Sticks

 - Template: Blue Bird Cake Pop

-- Use utility cutter (and a helper to hold the stick, for safety) to trim sticks down to 1/2″ from twist tie holding cellophane.
-Use pencil to poke holes, one at a time, through paper crimps into foam disc to hold cake pops.
+- Use a utility cutter (and a helper to hold the stick, for safety) to trim sticks down to 1/2″ from twist tie holding cellophane.
+Use a pencil to poke holes, one at a time, through paper crimps into foam disc to hold cake pops.